untitledmind/matrix/README.md

 Requires C++11 or higher to compile.

 ## How to use
-Access elements by index i,j (where i is row and j is column):
+Access elements by row-column index:

 ```c++
 M[3][4]     // returns 1